joaoofreitas/joaoofreitas/README.md

 </br>
 </br>
 <img align="right" height="185" alt="GIF" src="https://user-images.githubusercontent.com/31630346/89291774-0a338680-d653-11ea-9cbe-8ba7bc405f0a.gif"/>
-- 📟 I am currently working on an electronically controlled split-flaps display __@__ Interactive Technologies Institute.
-As it is a private research project, for now the repository will remain private.
 - 💻 I'm always learning and improving overtime, I'm learning [rust](https://github.com/rust-lang/rust) and [go](https://github.com/golang/go) on my __free time__.
 - 🧪 I will be glad to help you in anything you need, from coding to testing, just let me know what you need.